mariarogina/MERN-trips/README.md

 Pictures taken from pexels.com, unsplash.com (free images for public use)

-The project was implemented as a part of MERN course by Savonia AMK
+The project was implemented as a part of MERN course by Savonia AMK in 2022 Updated in 2026

 `
 Main page